-We have two male African Lions, Leo & Lenny, who are brothers and were born at Linton Zoo on the 9th June 2007.
+We now have one male African Lion Lenny at the park.
+Unfortunately his brother Leo passed away in January 2023.
+Both brothers were born at Linton Zoo on the 9th June 2007.
 They moved to the Wildlife Park when they were 8 months old and have been here ever since.

-Leo is the smaller out the two, he is very bright and is a star pupil in training.
+Leo was the smaller out the two, he was very bright and a star pupil in training.
 Lenny is the shy one but he likes to play a lot and is also a bit of a thinker & the lookout!

-You can learn all about Leo & Lenny at their daily talk at 3.30pm (Video talk available instead of our regular Lion talk to ensure social distancing).
+You can learn all about Leo & Lenny at the Lion daily talk at 3pm.

 Lions are found in most countries in Sub-Saharan Africa.
 They are usually found in savanna and grassland habitats but also in shrubland, woodland and even desert.